djarjo/flutter_input/README.md

 * `InputFavorite` - A favorite button with selectable icon for data type `bool`
 * `InputRadio<T>` - Radio button to select one value of type `T`
 * `InputRating` - Rating widget with selectable icons and a range selector for data type `int`
+* `InputSlider` - Slider for data type `double` between a minimum and maximum value
+* `InputSpinner` - Spinner with buttons for data type `double` to decrease or increase a value between a minimum and maximum
 * `InputSwitch` - Switch for data type `bool`
 * `InputText` - Text input for data type `String`